-Due to the complex and multifactorial nature of CRC, we asked whether the interactions among fungi were associated with CRC.
-We performed the correlation analysis with DGCA24 on the 33 differentially abundant fungi in the core set.
-We observed that the correlations within the core-set fungi were stronger in CRC than in healthy controls (figure 4 and supplementary figure 4).
-There were only four strong positive (correlation index ≥ 0.5) and three negative interactions (correlation index ≤ -0.15) in healthy individuals (figure 4a) as compared to the nine strong positive and four negative associations exhibited in CRC patients (figure 4b).
-Additionally, there were nine strong positives and one negative interaction in adenoma patients.
+We evaluated the interactions among 33 core CRC-enriched and depleted fungi acorss steps of CRC progression using the correlation analysis with DGCA24.
+As shown in figure 5, we observed that both co-occurrence and co-excluding interactions among CRC-enriched and -depleted fungi were significantly different across the stages of healthy control, adenoma and CRC) – progressively stronger towards carcinogenesis.
+Four CRC-associated fungi including Aspergillus rambellii, Erysiphe pulchra, Thielaviopsis punctulata, and Sphaerulina musiva, showed significant co-occurrence centralities.
+These correlations weekend in adenoma and disappeared in healthy individuals (figure 5 and supplementary figure 3a) , indicating they are the most significant fungi in the CRC interaction network.
+In both CRC and adenoma conditions, only A. rambellii showed correlations with other fungi.

-Aspergillus rambellii, Rhizophagus irregularis, Rhizophagus clarus, Phytopythium vexans, and Edhazardia aedis showed significant correlations in all three conditions (Healthy, Adenoma, CRC) (figure 4 and supplementary figure 3).
-However, no characteristic pattern was identified in the changes of their correlations across different conditions.
-A more exciting discovery was that 4 of the CRC-associated fungi, Aspergillus rambellii, Erysiphe pulchra, Thielaviopsis punctulata, and Sphaerulina musiva, were found to be positively correlated with one another in CRC patients.
-However, these correlations disappeared in the adenoma or healthy individuals (figure 4a and supplementary figure 3).
-In these two conditions, only A. rambellii still showed correlations with other fungi but not T. punctulata, S. musiva, and E. pulchra.
-Interestingly, CRC-depleted fungi such as R. clarus, E. aedis, Naumovozyma dairenensis and R. irregularis are correlated with one another in healthy individuals.
-24Altogether, our results suggested that different sets of fungi might interact with one another in different conditions.
-While CRC-depleted fungi might be crucial for maintaining enteric homeostasis in a healthy gut, enrichment of CRC-associated fungi might break the homeostasis contributing to CRC carcinogenesis.
+Ecological interactions among differentially abundant fungi and bacteria with CRC progresion

-Next, we asked whether the correlations between the differentially abundant fungi and bacteria are associated with CRC.
-DGCA24 was performed to calculate the correlation between fungi and bacteria.
-We discovered that the fungal-bacterial correlations were weaker than inter-fungal correlations across all three conditions (Healthy, Adenoma, CRC) (supplementary figure 5 and supplementary table 11).
-However, the fungal-bacterial correlation was still more vigorous in CRC when compared to healthy individuals, which showed the same pattern as in inter-fungal correlations (figure 4, supplementary figure 5 and supplementary table 11).
-This suggested that although the fungal-bacterial interactions are weaker than inter-fungal interactions, they might still be associated with CRC tumorigenesis.
+We performed additional ecological network analyses on the potential interplay among differentially abundant fungi and bacteria in CRC progression using DGCA24.
+We discovered that the fungal-bacterial correlation was progressively stronger from healthy control, ademona to CRC (figure 5, supplementary figure 5 and supplementary table 11).
+This suggested that the fungal-bacterial interactions might be associated with CRC tumorigenesis.

-Differential inter-fungal and fungal-bacterial correlation analysis in CRC versus Healthy controls
+Differential inter-fungal and fungal-bacterial correlation analysis in CRC versus healthy controls

-After determining the inter-bacteria, inter-fungal and fungal-bacterial correlations in CRC and healthy conditions, we next asked whether these correlations are significantly different between these two conditions.
-DGCA was used to perform the differential correlation analysis.
-Interestingly, inter-bacterial correlations were stronger in CRC patients than in healthy individuals, while inter-fungal correlations were stronger in healthy individuals. (figure 5a).
+After determining the inter-fungal and fungal-bacterial correlations in CRC progression, we determined if these correlations were significantly different between CRC and healthy controls.
+We fund that inter-bacterial correlations were stronger in CRC patients than in healthy individuals, while inter-fungal correlations were stronger in healthy individuals (figure 6a).
 When assessing fungal-bacterial correlations, two peaks at -5 and +5 were observed in the density graph with Z-score, indicating the strength of fungal-bacterial correlations do not show simple unidirectional changes across two conditions.
 While a group of fungal-bacterial interactions became stronger in CRC patients, another group of fungal-bacterial interactions became weaker.
 Collectively, our differential correlation analysis demonstrated distinct differences in the correlation changes among inter-fungal, inter-bacterial and fungal-bacterial interactions.